stanleycyang/stanleycyang.github.io/_posts/2015-09-07-introduction-to-the-terminal.markdown

 > Write programs that do one thing and do it well.

 The Command Line Interface (CLI) follows this philophy.
-The commands you use will be very self-contained and executes on its purpose to perfection.
+The commands you use will be very self-contained and executes on its purpose in the most effective manner.

 <br />